ggordham/ora-lab/scripts/README.md

 Start of a script that will orchestrate the full build out of an Oracle database server by walking through the steps set in a server.conf file.
 This is currently a skelleton script and will be worked into a more formal script in the future.

+TODO
+ - make this a more robust full kick off script
+ - add feature to install multiple oracle homes and grid home

 -------------------------------------------------------------

 ## get-ora-lab.sh